zbambergerNLP/depth/README.md

 - `num_gpus=4`, `num_cpus=32`, `data.num_workers=32`: These are arguments passed to the `pre_train_encoder_decoder.py` script.
 They specify the number of GPUs and CPUs to use for training, and the number of worker processes for data loading, respectively.

+### File Structure:

+* The `encoder_decoder_utils` package (under the root directory) contains the main code for the DEPTH model.
+This includes the model architecture, the data processing pipeline, and the training loop.
+* The `hydra_configs` directory contains the configuration files for the DEPTH model.
+These files are written in the Hydra configuration language, and they specify the hyperparameters and settings for the model, the data, and the training process.
+* The `pre_train_encoder_decoder.py` script is the main entry point for training the DEPTH model.
+It uses the Hydra configuration files to set up the model, the data, and the training process, and it runs the training loop, and potentially evaluation and prediction loops.
+It supports both pre-training and fine-tuning modes.
+* The `run_configs` directory contains the SLURM job scripts for running DEPTH and T5 models on a SLURM cluster.
+  * At the top level (`depth/run_configs`), you will find scripts for pre-training T5 and DEPTH.
+There are also designated sub-directories dedicated to fine-tuning the resulting pre-trained models on downstream tasks (e.g., `.../depth/run_configs/glue/sst2/run_fine_tuning_t5_sst2.sh`).
+* `checkpoint` directory contains the pre-trained checkpoints for DEPTH and T5 models.
+  * Checkpoints are saved into either `depth` or `hf_t5` sub-directories, depending on the model implementation used.
+  * Within these sub-directories, you will find either `from_scratch` or `from_pretrained` sub-directories, depending whether pre-training was done from scratch, or from a pre-trained (HuggingFace) checkpoint.
+  * Among the `from_scratch` and `from_pretrained` sub-directories, you will find sub-directories corresponding to learning rate, and under those, you will find sub-directories corresponding to batch size.
+  * Under the `batch_size` sub-directories, you will find sub-directories unique to the runtime of the script.
+  * Finally, under the runtime sub-directories, you will find the actual checkpoints, saved as `checkpoint-<step>` directories.

 ### Extending the Script

 To extend the script, you can add or modify the arguments passed to the `pre_train_encoder_decoder.py` script.
 For example, if you want to change the number of training steps, you can add the `optim.total_steps` argument: